wright-group/WrightTools/docs/data.rst

 A data object contains your entire n-dimensional dataset, including axes, units, channels, and relevant metadata.
 Once you have a data object, all of the other capabilities of WrightTools are immediately open to you, including processing, fitting, and plotting tools.

+Here we highlight some key features of the data object.
+For a complete list of methods and attributes, see :class:`WrightTools.data.Data` in the API docs.

 .. toctree:: data
    :maxdepth: 3